-Meade's report provided one-time estimates of several cost components that NFPA's previous reports had not attempted to estimate.
+A report by Professor William Meade provided one-time estimates of several cost components that NFPA's previous reports had not attempted to estimate.
 They totaled \$27.8 billion in 1991 and consisted of the following, each priced in 1991 dollars as the report was issued.
-Based on the Consumer Price Index, the \$27.8 billion total estimated by Meade for 1991 would translate to \$42.3 in 2007 dollars.
+Based on the Consumer Price Index, the \$27.8 billion total estimated by Meade for 1991 would translate to \$43.8 billion in 2009 dollars.

-- 1. Costs of meeting "fire grade" standards in the manufacture of equipment, particularly electrical systems equipment and "smart" equipment with its greater use of computer components (\$18.0 billion).
-"Fire grade" is Meade's term for equipment that complied with Underwriters Laboratories or other standards designed to reduce the propensity of products to contribute to fires as a heat source or fuel source. - 2.
-Costs of fire maintenance, which was defined to include system maintenance, industrial fire brigades, and training programs for occupational fire protection and fire safety (\$6.5 billion). - 3.
-Costs of fire retardants and all product testing associated with design for fire safety (\$2.5 billion). - 4.
-Costs of disaster recovery plans and backups (\$0.6 billion). - 5.
+1. Costs of meeting "fire grade" standards in the manufacture of equipment, particularly electrical systems equipment and "smart" equipment with its greater use of computer components (\$18.0 billion).
+"Fire grade" is Meade's term for equipment that complied with Underwriters Laboratories or other standards designed to reduce the propensity of products to contribute to fires as a heat source or fuel source.

+2. Costs of fire maintenance, which was defined to include system maintenance, industrial fire brigades, and training programs for occupational fire protection and fire safety (\$6.5 billion).

+3. Costs of fire retardants and all product testing associated with design for fire safety (\$2.5 billion).

+- 4. Costs of disaster recovery plans and backups (\$0.6 billion). - 5.
 Costs of preparing and maintaining standards (\$0.2 billion).